orbitmines/archive/projects/Software.md

 I could draw graphs, making conclusions about when hardware turns into software, and software turns into hardware.
 Describing different levels of emergence.

-I could go to either extreme, and describe everything as hardware
+I could go to either extreme, and describe everything as hardware or everything as software.

-But that wouldn't be particularly useful.
+And in all of those cases I would be right in doing so.
+Whether that is to

 Let me instead describe a problem, which you may or may not identify with.
 Without placing any names on what the things are.
 This may be a little abstract, but hopefully you'll see my point.